 4 out of 5 employees prefer new or additional benefits over a pay increase.

 Enhancing the Value of an Employee Assistance Program with Identity Protection

 An often overlooked benefit to include in many employee assistance program packages is identity protection services.
 With identity theft continuing to rise (the number of identity fraud victims is at its second highest level in six years), it has become a widespread concern that negatively effects a large number of people worldwide.
 Recent research from the Identity Theft Resource Center (ITRC) takes a deep dive into the complexities of not only the financial hardship, but the emotional and physical stress identity theft victims have reported.
-55% of criminal identity theft victims reported missing time from work and only 9% say their employers were supportive.
+22% of identity theft victims reported missing time from work and less than 9% say their employers were supportive.
 The bottom line is that identity theft, in its many forms, is a growing issue and its effects can negatively impact employee productivity and overall business performance.

 A good case study to consider is the US’s Office of Personnel Management’s (OPM) 2015 agency data breach, which affected 22.1 million people and cost tax payers $133 million and counting.
 Although OPM offers an EAP to its employees, it did not have identity protection services put into place.
 Only after the data breach did they offer this benefit to its employees and consultants, but for many affected it was too little too late.

 “There’s an interesting discussion I heard from OPM that they should offer [lifetime identity theft protection] as part of federal benefits, because of the kinds of data that they mandate that we provide to them when we sign up for service in federal government.
 I thought that was a great idea; I think they should look toward providing this as a benefit, just like health care that they provide for federal employees.”

 Business Advantages of Offering Identity Protection to Employees